nihil-momenti/gp/report/data-intro.rst

 the rest of the observations (565 892).

-These sets were chosen to match the original study by Blackard and Dean, this way the results of this study could easily be compared to that study and the relative accuracies could be compared.
+These sets were chosen to match the original study by Blackard and Dean, this way the results of this study could easily be compared to that study.

 .. [original] temp